Degree RequirementADN/ASN or BSN

-What Is a Cardiac Catheterization Laboratory Nurse?
+What is a Cardiac Catheterization Laboratory Nurse?

 Typically only available in large hospitals and clinics, and open only to nurses with suitable credentials and practical experience in a specialty role, the Cardiac Catheterization Laboratory Nurse must be a patient-care specialist in all aspects of the Cardiac Catheterization laboratory or Cath Lab.
 The role does vary, but commonly, the Cath Lab nurse assists the Cardiac Interventionist in performing diagnostic and therapeutic percutaneous coronary intervention (PCI) on patients with heart disease and defects.
 PCI helps to diagnose and treat myocardial infarction and typically includes placing stents to coronary arteries.
 Closely monitoring the patient for improvement or complications, administering medications including conscious sedation, and assisting the Interventionist are some of the tasks of this role.

-Becoming a Cardiac Catheterization Laboratory Nurse
+How to Become a Cardiac Catheterization Laboratory Nurse

 Becoming a Cardiac Catheterization Laboratory nurse involves rigorous post-licensure training and clinical experience.
 The most competitive candidates are ones that have a breadth of experience as a nursing generalist, coupled with a drive to promote public awareness of signs and symptoms of cardiovascular disease and advocate lifestyle modifications to reduce risk disease markers.
 Candidates will show aptitude and diligence to increase early detection of vascular disease, as well as actively promote a lifestyle to help patient outcomes in the vascular unit.